sfigg/commercialization-public/docset/customize/mdm/cleanpc-csp.md

 ![eUICCs csp diagram](images/provisioning-csp-cleanpc.png)

 <a href="" id="cleanpc"></a>**CleanPC**
-<p style="margin-left: 20px">Root node for the CleanPC configuration service provider.</p>
+<p style="margin-left: 20px">The root node for the CleanPC configuration service provider.</p>

 <a href="" id="cleanpcwithoutretaininguserdata"></a>**CleanPCWithoutRetainingUserData**
-<p style="margin-left: 20px">A CleanPC operation without any retention of user data.
+<p style="margin-left: 20px">An integer specifying a CleanPC operation without any retention of user data.

-<p style="margin-left: 20px">Data type is integer.

 <p style="margin-left: 20px">The only supported operation is Execute.

 <a href="" id="cleanpcwithoutretaininguserdata"></a>**CleanPCRetainingUserData**
-<p style="margin-left: 20px">A CleanPC operation with retention of user data.
+<p style="margin-left: 20px">An integer specifying a CleanPC operation with retention of user data.

-<p style="margin-left: 20px">Data type is integer.

 <p style="margin-left: 20px">The only supported operation is Execute.